QAston/md-wiki-public/software-eng/tools/nix.md

 rm /nix/var/nix/gcroots/auto/* # remove all autogenerated roots nix-collect-garbage -d # remove old generations of all profiles from roots and run gc
 ```

+#### Nix search path

+* `NIX_PATH` is used when searching for expression files
+* `nix*` commands accept -I which prepends to nix_path on startup
+* `<name>` will search for files/dirs with this name in `$NIX_PATH` and return the path
+* `<name>` will also search for `name=/mypath` in `$NIX_PATH`, and return `/mypath`
+* In general, prefer using relative paths when possible
+* `Nix-env` doesn’t use `$NIX_PATH` variable, it uses `~/.nix-defexpr` instead
+    * This can cause different behaviour between nix-env and nix-build
+    * Why is nix-env having this different behavior?
+I don't know specifically by myself either, but the answers could be:
+      * `nix-env` tries to be generic, thus it does not look for nixpkgs in `NIX_PATH`, rather it looks in ~/.nix-defexpr.
+      * `nix-env` is able to merge multiple trees in `~/.nix-defexpr` by looking at all the possible derivations
+      * It may also happen to you that you cannot match a derivation name when installing, because of the derivation name vs `[-A]` switch described above.
+Maybe `nix-env` wanted to be more friendly in this case for default user setups.
+      * It may or may not make sense for you, or it's like that for historical reasons, but that's how it works currently, unless somebody comes up with a better idea.

 ### Language